Non Sequitur by Wiley Miller for December 29, 2009

 24. Missing large

-Wilphart over 14 years ago
+Wilphart about 15 years ago

 With all due respect, the new Star Treks came up with the universal translator concept to explain away the need for suspension, but they still take it for granted.
 But I prefer the realistic approach like Enemy Mine or Dances with Wolves where they take the time to learn the other language.
 A “linguist” helps too, like in Star Gate, or a translator to get the story rolling like the hot blue chick in Avatar.
 I have trouble suspending my disbelief when communication between two cultures who have never encountered each other is effortless.